marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 {% endhighlight %}

-Modying the mapping of the Extents
+Modifying the mapping of the Extents
 =======
 The current situation is shown below.
 {% highlight console lineos %}